cockroachdb/docs/cockroachcloud/authentication.md

 **Organization level** functions can be performed through three different interfaces, each with its own authentication flows:

-- The [{{ site.data.products.db }} Console](https://cockroachlabs.cloud/) provides a user with an overview of their {{ site.data.products.db }} account, and offers functionality for administering an organization and the clusters within it.
+- The [{{ site.data.products.db }} Console UI](https://cockroachlabs.cloud/) provides a user with an overview of their {{ site.data.products.db }} account, and offers functionality for administering an organization and the clusters within it.

 	Refer to: [Console authentication](#console-authentication)